-The new BMW 8 Series is knocking socks off everyone that comes in contact with it.
+The new BMW 8 Series is knocking socks off everyone who comes in contact with it.
 The Acura isn’t doing much at all…

 This might not be your typical head-to-head comparison.
 Truth be told, odds are very slim that anyone with a $150k-$200k car budget would every consider these two at the same time.
 In the BMW’s case, one would have to wait for the Mega M8 over the M850i.
 As for the Acura NSX, well, it’s not exactly on anyone’s list.